Adventure Beckons

 From the desert to the mountains, discover your next destination on the Lincoln National Forest.

-The Lincoln National Forest has not one, but three major mountain ranges: Sacramento, Guadalupe and Capitan that cover 1.1 million acres in southeastern New Mexico.
-Elevations range from 4,000 to 11,500 feet and pass through five life zones from Chihuahuan desert to sub-alpine forest.
-It offers a range of recreational activities including hiking, picnicking, mountain biking, camping, and dirt bike riding.
-It is also home to Smokey Bear who was found on the Lincoln National Forest in 1950.
+The Lincoln National Forest spans 1.1 million acres of southeastern New Mexico, encompassing three majestic mountain ranges: Sacramento, Guadalupe, and Capitan.
+With elevations ranging from 4,000 to 11,500 feet, the forest boasts diverse ecosystems, from Chihuahuan desert to sub-alpine forest.
+Visitors can enjoy a wide range of outdoor activities, including hiking, picnicking, mountain biking, camping, and dirt bike riding.
+The forest is also home to Smokey Bear, the iconic symbol of forest fire prevention, who was found on the Lincoln National Forest in 1950.

 -